Deploy Umbrella Virtual Appliances (VAs) in Microsoft Azure.

 d.
 Extract the downloaded zip file.
 You'll find two folders—Virtual Hard Disks and Virtual Machines—and a config file.

 e.
-Open Windows PowerShell as Administrator, navigate to the Virtual Hard Disks folder and convert the vhd files in this folder to a fixed type format acceptable by Azure:
+Open Windows PowerShell as Administrator, navigate to the Virtual Hard Disks folder, and convert the vhd files (forwarder and dynamic) in their respective folders to a fixed type format acceptable by Azure.

 Conversion free disk space requirements